-With this paper, we have strived to make the foundation on which evidence organizations (such as Cochrane and Campbell Collaboration) and review journals can accept and assess the use of TAB screening with GPT API models.
+With this paper, we have strived to make the foundation on which evidence organizations (such as Cochrane and Campbell Collaboration) and review journals can assess the use of TAB screening with GPT API models.
 According to the Campbell Collaboration, the acceptance of using automation tools in their reviews “requires (a) functioning tech (b) proof that it is functioning appropriately (c) the tech embodied in usable products (d) agreed guidelines for appropriate use (e) training (f) ongoing support.”
 (Campbell Collaboration, 2023).
 These requirements have played a key part in this paper, and we have used them as the main pillars to build the suggested screening framework.
 Concretely, we have aimed to accommodate requirement (a) by building our framework and codes so that they can readily be remodeled to work with other API models than OpenAI’s.
 This means that our setup aims to be agnostic to the given provider of the given LLM and will be viable as long as reviewers have public access to LLM models.
 We aimed to support Campbell’s requirement (b) by developing the new benchmark scheme and by showing that GPT API screening is perfectly appropriate in high-quality reviews, whereas the development of the AIscreenR package and the quality tests hereof were meant to accommodate Campbell’s requirement (c).
-Moreover, to fulfill requirement (f), we built the AIscreenR package as open-source software so that others in the review community (e.g., the Evidence Synthesis Hackathon, Campbell Collaboration, or the EPPI-Reviewer team) can readily contribute to the development and ongoing support of the software.
-Finally, we also developed our suggested workflow and guidelines to underpin requirements (d) and (e).
+Moreover, to fulfill requirement (f), we built the AIscreenR package as open-source software, allowing others (e.g., the Evidence Synthesis Hackathon, Campbell Collaboration, or the EPPI-Reviewer team) to readily contribute to the development and ongoing support of the software.
+Finally, we developed our workflow and guidelines to underpin requirements (d) and (e).
 Requirement (e) is as such not necessary in our case since we are working we pre-trained models.
 Instead, the performance of the prompt(s) used for screening needs to be tested and compared against human performance measures before credible TAB screening can be initiated.

 However, some caveats and limitations follow our work.
-First of all, we agree with Schoot et al. (2021) that transparency and reproducibility represent the highest scientific standards.
+First, we agree with Schoot et al. (2021) that transparency and reproducibility represent the highest scientific standards.
 Yet, OpenAI’s GPT API models are based on black box algorithms.
 Nonetheless, we do not believe that this argument should prevent reviewers from using OpenAI’s GPT API models for TAB screening since human screening decisions most often represent black-box operations as well.
 Nonetheless, we consider it all-important that future research investigates the performance of alternative open-source GPT models.
 A side-effect of such research would further be that the costs of using GPT models may be substantially reduced, which can be a major barrier to using GPT-4 models for TAB screening at the current point in time.
 These models are still rather expensive (in absolute terms, not compared to hiring a human screener).
 In addition, a more general challenge, when using GPT API models, is that it requires a substantial amount of software maintenance to keep up to date with the newest model developments.
 Therefore, it requires continuous software development, for this screening approach to be viable which, in turn, will probably require collaborations in the research community to ensure the stability of the software over time.